STEFAN KLIEWER – INTERIM DIRECTOR, Counsellor

 My approach is holistic and integrative since we are emotional, interpersonal and spiritual beings.
 A variety of theories (i.e., emotion-focused, attachment, developmental, cognitive-behavioural) provide the framework for developing new pathways to change and healing.
 Like a well rooted and nourished tree you can develop ways to stand and grow in the midst of the storms of life

 My formal training includes an MA in Counselling, Bachelor of Nursing and Bachelor of Religious Education.
-I have also taken training in San Diego-based Action AC, for Eye Movement Desensitization and Reprocessing (EMDR), Art Therapy, Emotion Focused Individual and Couples Therapy, and Dialectical Behaviour Therapy (DBT).
+I have also trained in Eye Movement Desensitization and Reprocessing (EMDR), Art Therapy, Emotion Focused Individual and Couples Therapy, and Dialectical Behaviour Therapy (DBT).
 The Professional Association of Christian Counsellors and Psychotherapists (PACCP) has certified me as a therapist.

 My personal experience of over 25 years of marriage and child-rearing (both biological and foster) has added to my formal education.

 My counselling has involved helping those with depression, anxiety, anger, abuse, trauma, loss and grief, teen issues, and relationship conflicts in marriage and families.

 * Eunice sees clients at the Niverville YFC location, and offers services to clients living in the surrounding area.